esmanish/autoware-documentation/docs/how-to-guides/integrating-autoware/overview.md

 If you set up multiple types of vehicles, adding a suffix like "autoware.vehicle_A" or "autoware.vehicle_B" is recommended.

-## 2. Creating the your vehicle and sensor description
+## 2. Creating your vehicle and sensor description

 Next, you need to create description packages that define the vehicle and sensor configuration of your vehicle.